CommWebTeam/gen_dw_format/table_of_contents_formatter/README.md

 ## List numbering

-List numberings are only checked for if the option to do so is selected.
-If the option isn't selected, then the table of contents will have no indentation, and all of the headers will default to h3.

 Most of the usefulness in the tool comes from its attempt at guessing the hierarchy of the table of contents, which it does using list numberings at the start of each entry.
 List numberings must be formatted with numbers and periods.
 The hierarchy of the table of contents is used for two things:
-- in step 1 (described [earlier](#details)), to indent the table; and
+- in functionality 1 [described in the details section](#details), to indent the table; and
-- in step 3, to decide the level of the header tag being linked to.
+- in functionality 3 described in the details section, to decide the level of the header tag being linked to.

 For indentation, each entry is compared to the previous entry to see whether it is higher or lower in the hierarchy; a sublist is created if it is higher, and the previous sublist is closed if it is lower.